 In a wrongful death case, an intentional act is one that was intended to cause harm or death to the victim.
 If an intentional act caused the victim’s wrongful death, the perpetrator will often face criminal charges as well as a civil lawsuit.

 Intentional acts carry the highest degree of liability in wrongful death lawsuits for the person or corporation responsible.

-PARRIS Wrongful Death Lawyers
+PARRIS Wrongful Death Attorneys in Lancaster, CA

 Founded in 1985 by renowned trial attorney R. Rex Parris, the PARRIS Law Firm specializes in all types of personal injury law, including wrongful death cases.
 From its inception, our firm’s mission has been to fight for victims of accidents against insurance companies, corporations, or government agencies.